egoist/poi/README.md

 vbuild will use `.babelrc` if it exists, you can also set `babelrc` option in config file to disable config file, check out [full reference](https://babeljs.io/docs/usage/api/#options) for `babel` option.

+Feel free to use [babel-preset-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/babel-preset-react-app) or [babel-preset-preact-app](https://github.com/developit/babel-preset-preact) and so on to work with other frameworks.

 [⬆ back to top](#toc)

 #### Transpile modules